strategicalliances/docs/content/en/docs/appstore/use-content/platform-supported-content/modules/snowflake/mendix-data-loader.md

 ## Setting Up Mail Notification on Failed Task Execution

 Snowflake provides build in alert/notification functionality.
 This "ALERT" object holds a condition that you can specify and use to check if tasks have failed and send notifications based on your conditional expression.
 To use this you need to create a ["NOTIFICATION INTEGRATION"](https://docs.snowflake.com/en/sql-reference/sql/create-notification-integration-email) and ["ALERT"]() using the NOTIFICATION INTEGRATION and system function ["SYSTEM$SEND_EMAIL"](https://docs.snowflake.com/en/sql-reference/stored-procedures/system_send_email).
+For other options using external integrations for sending all sorts of notifications you can check out this [blog post](https://medium.com/snowflake/introduction-to-snowflakes-data-pipeline-alerts-notifications-9beac8d127cc).

 ### SQL to Setup Mail Notification